dell/SANdbox/VirtualLab/README.md

 ![AWSConfig](https://github.com/dell/SANdbox/blob/main/Documentation/Images/AWSConfig.png)

-All EC2 instances (Host 1, SFSS and Storage) are running a standard AWS Ubuntu 20.04 image.
+All EC2 instances (Host 1, SFSS and Storage) are running a standard AWS Ubuntu 20.04 image and are accessible from my Desktop at home via the "LAN" network.
+You can control who can access your instance via the Security Group (SG) configuration.
+In this case, I am using a custom SG "Public" that I created to allow everyone in my extended team to access the instance.

 In addition:
 - The Host 1 EC2 instance has been configured to use - [nvme-stas](https://github.com/linux-nvme/nvme-stas) for NVMe/TCP discovery automation.